1. Universal Declaration of Human Rights adopted (1948)

 In 1960, U.S. President Dwight D. Eisenhower proposed to the U.N.
 General Assembly that “a workable scheme should be devised for providing food aid through the U.N. system.”
 The following year, the assembly approved the establishment of the World Food Program (WFP) on a three-year experimental basis.
 The WFP got off the ground immediately, however, providing urgently needed food supplies to the victims of a 1962 earthquake (Iran) and hurricane (Thailand), as well as to some 5 million refugees resettling in Algeria.
-Today, though there are still some 805 million starving people in the world, the efforts of the WFP have helped that number fall by more than 100 million in the past decade.
-As of 2014, the program provides food to some 90 million people every year, including 58 million children.
+Today, though there are still some 820 million people affected by hunger worldwide, the efforts of the WFP have helped that number fall by more than 100 million in the past decade.

 4. UNICEF wins Nobel Peace Prize (1965)

 The creation of the United Nations Children’s Fund (UNICEF) dates back to 1946 when it grew out of the pressing need to provide food, clothing and health care to the children of war-ravaged Europe.
 The program became a permanent part of the United Nations in 1953.
 In 1959, the General Assembly adopted the Declaration of the Rights of the Child, which represented the first major international consensus on the fundamental principles of children’s rights, including shelter, education, health care, and good nutrition.
 In awarding UNICEF its Peace Prize in 1965, the Nobel Committee lauded the organization for promoting “brotherhood among the nations” and for realizing “that children provide the key to the future.”
 Now in more than 190 countries, UNICEF remains the world’s leading organization for children.

 5. Treaty on Non-Proliferation of Nuclear Weapons (1968)